Chef Gus blog pages

 Pittsburgh's offensive line could be the thinnest group in the league.

-Maurkice Pouncey, who is a stud, the rest of the line is littered with questions.
+Outside of second-year center Maurkice Pouncey, who is a stud, the rest of the line is littered with questions.
 Jonathan Scott plays the important role of left tackle and was inconsistent last year.
 Guards Ramon Foster and Chris Kemoeatu are decent run-blockers but struggle in pass protection.
 And right tackle Willie Colon is coming off an Achilles injury that forced him to miss the entire 2010 season.

 Cutting Starks and Adams severely hurt the talent and depth of this group.
 Those were two of the most experienced linemen Pittsburgh had.
 Cap issues make it unlikely the team will sign another starting offensive lineman in free agency.